Main Content

 expand all

-Compute the group counts for table data with a discretized grouping variable by interactively selecting and binning grouping variables with the Pivot Table Live Editor task.
+Interactively compute the group counts for table data for groups defined by a logical grouping variable and a discretized numeric grouping variable using the Pivot Table Live Editor task.

 Create a table from a file that contains information about 100 hospital patients.